abhinavsaluja2004/Compiler-Design-A-Visual-Exploration/README.md

 ## 📜 License

-This project is licensed under the GPU License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 .

 ## ⭐ Acknowledgments